 though I will descend into details here and there, I will assume a basic

-knowledge of how to execute commands on a remote machine thorough ssh and
+knowledge of how to execute commands on a remote machine thorough ssh

 how to install software on it.